 - As a replacement to the traditional label linkbase: In this case, all the labels (whether for elements, ELRs or other artefacts) are defined using the generic linkbase.
-From a processing point of view, use of a single type of linkbase could be a consistent approach; however, since the generic linkbase is a relatively new addition to the XBRL suite of specifications (and not extensively used), support may not yet be available in all currently available software tools. - As an additional linkbase: In this case, the taxonomy contains two types of linkbases for labels - the label linkbase for element labels, and the generic linkbase for defining labels that cannot be catered by the label linkbase.
+From a processing point of view, use of a single type of linkbase could be a consistent approach; however, since the generic linkbase is a relatively new addition to the XBRL suite of specifications (and not extensively used), support may not yet be available in all currently available software tools. - As an additional linkbase: In this case, the taxonomy contains two types of linkbases for labels the label linkbase for element labels, and the generic linkbase for defining labels that cannot be catered by the label linkbase.
 In this way, users of software that does not support generic labels will still have access to partial labelling information.

-The Pros and Cons of whether the generic linkbase is a good fit for a taxonomy are as follows:
+Pros and cons of whether the generic linkbase is a good fit for a taxonomy are given in the table below.